zzyzek/sandbox/rprp/README.md

 > It suffices to consider a region with an original contiguous boundary segment and at most two contiguous and
 > connected constructed lines.

-Kim etal. state this as well but not as clearly or explitily.
+Kim et al. state this as well but not as clearly or explitily.

 This leaves out some details, but I think they are: